-At December 31, 2018, seventy-five percent of the Company's loan portfolio is concentrated in loans secured by real estate, of which a substantial portion is secured by real estate in the Company's primary market area.
-Additionally, forty-one percent of the Company's loan portfolio is concentrated in residential real estate loans.
+At December 31, 2019, seventy-eight percent of the Company's loan portfolio is concentrated in loans secured by real estate, of which a substantial portion is secured by real estate in the Company's primary market area.
 Accordingly, the ultimate collectability of the loan portfolio and recovery of the carrying amount of foreclosed real estate is susceptible to changes in real estate conditions in the Company's primary market area.
-The other concentrations of credit by type of loan are set forth in Note 4.
+The other concentrations of credit by type of loan are set forth in Note 3.

-The Company, as a matter of policy, does not generally extend credit to any single borrower or group of related borrowers in excess of 25% of statutory capital, or approximately \$29,930.
+The Company, as a matter of policy, does not generally extend credit to any single borrower or group of related borrowers in excess of 25% of statutory capital, or approximately \$32,307.

-NOTE 16.
+NOTE 15.
 FAIR VALUE OF ASSETS AND LIABILITIES